agentmodels/webppl-agents/scratch/gameAgentsNotes.md

 The third agent is a threatening agent: it acts as if it could precommit to (or threaten) some policy, and models its opponent as a CDT agent with knowledge of that policy.
 It then decides which policy would be best to have, given such an opponent.
 This leads to interesting behavior.
 For instance, this agent will go to the club in home-club, since if it could precommit to that policy, the other player would go to the club as well, and therefore the players would get the cooperation bonus.
 In Bach or Stravinsky, this player goes to whichever concert it prefers, reasoning that given a precommitment to do so, the other player would go to that concert.

 Somewhat more interesting is the case of the one-shot and repeated prisoner's dilemma.
 In the one-shot dilemma, this player defects, since for any policy, a CDT opponent will always defect as well.
 However, it displays more interesting behaviour in the iterated prisoner's dilemma.
 For the two-round case, it defects on the first round, and on the second round, cooperates with 40% probability if the opponent cooperated before, and defects otherwise.
 This probability of cooperation is high enough that the CDT agent will cooperate on the first round, but low enough to minimise the chance that the agent is 'played for a sucker'.
 A similar strategy is employed for the three-round IPD, but with higher probabilities of cooperation (unfortunately, inference in this case is much more difficult due to the larger number of states).

+Finally, in Newcomb's problem, this agent one-boxes with slightly above 50% probability.
+This is because having a probability of one-boxing above 50% means that the predictor's best strategy is to predict one-boxing, and will therefore fill the opaque box with $100.
+The probability of one-boxing is only slightly above 50% to maximise the chance that the agent gets to take the additional box as well.